Los Angeles Insurance Bad Faith Attorney

 - Act in good faith

 Violating the rights of the insured is clearly illegal, and a qualified insurance attorney from Gianelli & Morris can help you seek justice for your case.
-If you enter into an insurance bad faith lawsuit and your claim is proven, then you will be rewarded with restitution for damages and money for attorney fees as well.
+If you enter into an insurance bad faith lawsuit and your claim is proven, you may be entitled to significant damages and attorney fees.

 What Constitutes Insurance Bad Faith?